How to Avoid Stripe Fees: Smart Alternatives for Cost-Conscious Businesses

 June 6, 2025

-These costs can quietly erode your margins, and it means that service providers such as Nickel, which offer totally free ACH transfers, are likely the much better solution.
 If you're starting to question if Stripe is still the right fit or just looking for a more cost-efficient alternative for payment processing, you’re not alone.

 Key Takeaways

-• A $25,000 invoice through Stripe can cost $725.30 in processing fees.
+• A $25,000 invoice through Stripe can cost $725.30 in credit card processing fees

-• Switching even 50% of your monthly payments to Nickel ACH can save $34,800 annually (based on a transaction volume of $200,000 per month).
+• Switching even 50% of your monthly payments to Nickel ACH can save $34,800 annually (based on a transaction volume of $200,000 per month)

-• Nickel integrates directly with QuickBooks and supports approval workflows and payment scheduling.
+• Nickel integrates directly with QuickBooks and supports approval workflows and payment scheduling

 Understanding the Real Cost of Stripe Fees